51Degrees/specifications/pipeline-specification/part2/features/caching.md

 **Aspect Engines** may support the addition of a cache.
-This is intended to improve performance when the engine receives a process request containing evidence values that are identical to a previous request.
+This is intended to improve performance when the engine receives a process request containing evidence values that are sufficiently similar to a previous request.

 As with any caching strategy, the implications for memory use and performance should be investigated by profiling in the target environment.